sematext/docs/docs/synthetics/user-journey-scripts/track-individual-url-timings.md

 context.setMetric('googlePageLoadTime', loadTimeInSeconds);
 ```

 Refer to [extract page load time script](link will be added after Haris S adds the sample) for the complete example.
-Also, another example on how to extract page load times when using the `waitForTimeOut` can be found [here](link will be added after Haris S adds the sample).
+Also, another example on how to extract page load times when using the `waitForTimeout` can be found [here](link will be added after Haris S adds the sample).

 After extracting page load time metrics, you can visualize them and create alert rules by following the instructions [here](https://sematext.com/docs/synthetics/metrics/#how-to-visualize-and-alert-on-metrics).
 This process will result in a dashboard where you can view individual page load times for each monitor run.